Infineon/wifi-mw-core/README.md

    **Note**: Using this library in a project will cause mbed TLS to be downloaded on your computer.
 It is your responsibility to understand and accept the mbed TLS license and regional use restrictions (including abiding by all applicable export control laws).

 - **RTOS Abstraction Layer** - The RTOS Abstraction APIs allow middleware to be written to be RTOS-aware, but without depending on any particular RTOS.
-See the RTOS Abstraction Layer](https://github.com/cypresssemiconductorco/abstraction-rtos) repository for details.
+See the [RTOS Abstraction Layer](https://github.com/cypresssemiconductorco/abstraction-rtos) repository for details.

 - **Secure Sockets** - Network abstraction APIs for the underlying lwIP network stack and mbed TLS security library.
 The Secure Sockets Library eases application development by exposing a socket-like interface for both secure and non-secure socket communication.
 See the [Secure Sockets](https://github.com/cypresssemiconductorco/secure-sockets) repository for details.

 - **Predefined configuration files** - For FreeRTOS, lwIP, and mbed TLS for typical embedded IoT use cases.
-See **Integration Notes** section for details.
+See **Quick Start** section for details.

 - **Associated Glue Layer Between lwIP and WHD**